CSE Core Plugins

 |---|---|---|

-[cse.service.location]:enable |
+[cse.service.announcement]:enable |

 Note

 By disabling a service plugin, the corresponding oneM2M service will not be available in the CSE.
 The related oneM2M resource types may still be available, but they will operate in a limited way.
+Creation or update of resources that rely on the service may cause NOT_IMPLEMENTED errors.

 For example, when disabling the LocationManager plugin, the <LocationPolicy> resource may still be available, but its functionality will be very limited or even disabled.